lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This approach employs the notation of KDF(IKM, L, info) as described in {{I-D.ietf-lamps-cms-kemri, Section 5}} with the following changes:

 * IKM is the input key material.
-It is the symmetric secret called ss resulting from the key encapsulation mechanism.¶
+It is the symmetric secret called ss resulting from the key encapsulation mechanism.

-* L is dependent of the MAC algorithm that is used with the shared secret key for CMP message protection and is called len in this document
+* L is dependent of the MAC algorithm that is used with the shared secret key for CMP message protection and is called len in this document.

 * info is an additional input to the KDF, is called context in this document, and contains the DER-encoded KemOtherInfo structure defined as: